 Private vaults are another option for physical storage.
-These non-bank businesses offer safe deposit boxes that are often available 24/7, and which promise more privacy than banks.
-The convenience might attract you, but you’ll need to evaluate for yourself if your box will be secure.
-Remember that others will also have 24/7 access, and they might be in the same room as your box unattended.
+These nonbank businesses offer safe deposit boxes that are often available 24/7, and which promise more privacy than banks.
+The convenience might attract you, but you need to evaluate how secure the location is.
+Remember that others also have 24/7 access, and people could be unattended in the same room as your box.

 The cost of a safe deposit box depends on the size.
-Prices can range from $25 per year for a small three by five-inch box to $125 per year for a larger sized ten by ten-inch box.
-Other costs can be incurred, such as late payment fees, drilling fees if the key is lost and you need the contents quickly, and fees for replacement keys.
+Prices can range from $35 per year for a small three-by-five-inch box to over $125 per year for a larger ten-by-ten-inch box.
+Other costs may apply, such as late payment fees, drilling fees if you lose your key and need immediate access, and fees for replacement keys.

-If you just need to store a few documents and they can be folded, a three by five box is probably fine (many boxes are 12 to 24 inches deep).
-In some cases, the rental fee might be tax deductible – ask your tax preparer.
+If you just need to store a few documents and they can be folded, a three-by-five box is probably fine (many boxes are 12 to 24 inches deep).

 What to Keep in a Safe Deposit Box

 Safe deposit boxes are good for small, important, and valuable items (including documents) that you want to protect.
-These should also be items that you don’t need at your fingertips.
+These should also be items that you don’t need readily available at all times.

 - Birth and adoption certificates